-Social proof can help you rejuvenate your marketing strategy.
+Social proof is the concept that people will follow the actions of the masses.
+This concept can help you rejuvenate your marketing strategy.

 I want you to think back to a time you purchased a product/service based on a customer review.